 In a medium bowl, whisk together the olive oil, white wine vinegar, onion, basil, dijon and salt.
 Or add all ingredients to a small jar and shake well.
 Set aside.

 While the farro is cooking, drizzle the chicken breasts and asparagus with olive oil, sprinkle with salt and pepper and toss to coat.
 Place the chicken, asparagus and ears of corn on the grill.
 Cook the chicken for 15 minutes or until cooked through, turning once in between.
 Cook the corn until the kernels begin to lightly char, turning often, about 5 minutes.
 Cook the asparagus until crisp tender, turning often, 3-4 minutes.
-Remove the chicken, corn and asparagus and let cook slightly.
+Remove the chicken, corn and asparagus and let cool slightly.
 Chop the chicken and asparagus into bite sized pieces and slice the corn off of the ears with a sharp knife.

 Pour the farro into a large bowl and add in the chicken, corn, asparagus, goat cheese and avocado.
 Drizzle the vinaigrette over the top and toss lightly to coat.
 Serve at room temperature or chilled.
 Can be made one day ahead.
 Serves 4-6.